Bay District Schools Student Wellness Programs

 BDS is dedicated to providing a multi-tiered system of support that includes the delivery of evidence-based mental health care assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.
 Through a Community of Care (CofC) referral process these services are coordinated with each student and families unique needs at the forefront.
 In a partnership with our community based providers, BDS is dedicated to supporting our community with a whole child approach to assist with mental health needs.

-Please contact your students’ school counselor or our Coordinator of Mental Health Initiative for more information.
+Please contact your students’ school counselor or the Director of Student Wellness Programs at 767-4100 for more information.
 If you need immediate assistance please call 911.

 For Immediate Assistance and Support